Dental Crowns for Baby Teeth

 How to Take Care of Child’s Dental Crown

 • Most importantly, teeth should be brushed twice a day.
 The area around the crown must be cleaned carefully to avoid injuring the gum.
-Try to prevent plaque formation as it can lead to inflammation of the gums.
-If gums remain swollen, make a dentist appointment immediately.
+Try to prevent plaque formation, as it can lead to gum inflammation.
+If your gums remain swollen, make an appointment with a dentist immediately.

 Dental World doctors will help you find the solution that works best for your child to keep their smiles healthy and beautiful.